irkghub/vagrant-files/README.md

 - `Vagrantfile`: This is the main configuration file for vagrant.
 It sets up the virtual machine environment and specifies how to access it.
 The vagrant files are located in the `vagrant` directory.
 The main file is called `Vagrantfile`.

-Includes vagrant configuration files to automate the provisioning of a website on Apache Web Server for CentOS and a wordpress site for Ubuntu 20.04 on the same.
+- Includes vagrant configuration files to automate the provisioning of a website on Apache Web Server for CentOS and a wordpress site for Ubuntu 20.04 on the same.

+- Also includes the vagrant configuration file to automate the deployment/provisioning of multiple VMs from a single vagrant config file.

 Practice of IaaC on a local development environment using Vagrant